What is the West Nile virus?

 Who is at risk for West Nile virus?

 People who spend time outdoors in warm weather are at risk for mosquito bites, but only a small percentage of mosquitoes carry the West Nile virus.
-Among those that are bitten by infected mosquitoes, less than 30 percent will develop even mild symptoms.
+Among those who are bitten by infected mosquitoes, less than 30 percent will develop even mild symptoms.
 However, elderly people and those with weakened immune systems may be less able to fight the virus and, therefore, more likely to become ill from it.

 Mosquitoes spread the virus, so the risk is greatest when mosquitoes are active and reproducing, Mosquitoes are most active in warm weather, and between dusk and dawn.
 In addition, female mosquitoes lay their eggs in standing or very slow moving water.
 By avoiding these conditions, you can reduce your risk of West Nile virus infection.